anuff/Thera_Bot/README.md

 - Now you are ready to ask questions.
 Type your question in Question box and hit Enter

 ## Sample Questions
-  - I suffer from social anxity.
+  - I suffer from social anxiety.
 How can I cope with it??
   - My college studies are making me stressed?
 How can I deal with it??
   - I don't feel confident about my body?
 What should I do?
   - How do I cope with work related stress?